dezhic/PrivacyPreservingKYC/report.md

 __AES Encryption__

-As mentioned in the previous section, plaintext messages in ElGamal encryption are represented by a point and an `aesKeyXmXor` value.
+As mentioned in the previous subsection, plaintext messages in ElGamal encryption are represented by a point and an `aesKeyXmXor` value.
 As the AES key will be later encrypted with ElGamal, it is input to the circuit as a point `aesKeyPoint`, and a _public_ input value `aesKeyXmXor`.
 Therefore, the first step is to obtain the AES key by XORing the `aesKeyXmXor` value with the lowest 253 bits of the x-coordinate of the point.